 ETL are biggies gearing up to handle big data and offering services that Hadoop is not (like metadata management).
 This convert to ETL from distributed applications still thinks the future is challenging enough for ETL Tools to continue to excite the IT specialist and business analyst.
 The key to recognizing whether or not your ETL tool is relevant is focusing on the value the ETL tool brings to the data.

-BitWise has built a development platform on top of Hadoop named BHS.
-It is a developer and maintenance friendly ELT solution which addresses some of the developer concerns related to maintainability and ability to ramp up new teams.
-It provides abstraction layer on Hadoop and helps a normal ETL developer to build ETLs on Hadoop without any understanding of Big Data technologies.
+Bitwise has built a development platform on top of Hadoop named BHS.
+It is a developer and maintenance-friendly ELT solution which addresses some of the developer concerns related to maintainability and the ability to ramp up new teams.
+It provides an abstraction layer on Hadoop and helps a normal ETL developer to build ETLs on Hadoop without any understanding of Big Data technologies.

 Talk to us about how BHS can add value to your Big Data ETL.